Arnaud6128/wincpctelera/README.md

-# wincpctelera
+# WinCpctelera
-is a port of cpctelera API for Windows : https://github.com/lronaldo/cpctelera
+is a port of cpctelera API to Windows : https://github.com/lronaldo/cpctelera

 WinCpctelera is a Windows implementation of the API of CPCTelera and use the GDI or SDL.